ElGonan/carssification_AI/finalreadme.md

     - 93.8%
 ```

-If we see the Figure x, we can see that
+If we see the Figure 6, we can see that
 the model is not overfitting and the validation accuracy is close to the training
 accuracy, which indicates that the model is generalizing well to unseen data.